For related NSG programs, see Related Programs Listing .

 - Apply in writing to the Director of Nursing Programs at least one full semester before requested readmission date.
-The letter must include a detailed plan for success should readmission be offered;
+The formal letter must include a detailed plan for success should readmission be offered;

 - Have at least a 2.0 cumulative GPA at the time of application.

-Transfer Students Currently Enrolled in Another Nursing Program: Transfer students who are currently enrolled in another nursing program are admitted on a space available basis if they are currently in good academic standing with the nursing program, have satisfactory clinical evaluations, provide a positive recommendation from the program director of the previous program, and meet all other admissions requirements.
+Transfer Students Currently Enrolled in Another Nursing Program: Transfer students who are currently enrolled in another nursing program are admitted on a space-available basis if they are currently in good academic standing with the nursing program, have satisfactory clinical evaluations, provide a positive recommendation from the program director of the previous program, and meet all other admissions requirements.
 Nursing students seeking to transfer nursing credits to NRCC should contact the NRCC Nursing Admissions Advisor.
 Students from other colleges who are transferring only non-nursing credits should apply through the usual means for new students.
 Transfer students may be required to demonstrate competency in nursing content areas in NRCC curricular nursing courses for which transfer credit is being evaluated.
 If course content included drug dosage calculations, the transfer student must validate dose calculation competency by completing the Dose Calculation Competency Assessment with 75% accuracy or higher.

 Continuing Nursing Education Following Completion of a Practical Nursing Certificate: LPN-to-RN options are available in some nursing programs.
 Most programs that offer an LPN-to-RN option require students to pass the licensure exam and require completion of additional general education courses.
 The specific requirements and length of LPN-to-RN option in an associate degree nursing program vary among institutions.
-Student are encouraged to contact higher education institutions for advising.
+Students are encouraged to contact higher education institutions for advising.
 See Nursing AAS information.

 Certificate Degree Nursing Competencies: Nursing is a physically, emotionally, and intellectually demanding profession.
 Students engaged in clinical experiences while enrolled in the program perform in the role of a practical nurse.
 The chart below, based on expectations published by the Council on Collegiate Education for Nursing, describes activities associated with clinical experiences.